BridgetteBXP13/NLP/README.md

 Here is the [code](helloworld.py) and simple [documentation](helloworld.txt).

+## Assignment 2: Exploring NLTK
+[Here](Homework2/Exploring_NLTK.ipynb) is a notebook guiding how I explored the Python 3 NLTK library, there is also a [pdf](Homework2/Exploring_NLTK.pdf).
+I used text1 of the book library (Moby Dick by Herman Melville 1851), to print tokens, concordance, and compare NLTK count and list count modules.
+I also used some raw text of my own choosing to tokenize by words and sentences, as well as stem and lematize the text to compare results.
+This helped me familiarize with popular NLTK modules and how to utilize them for data processing.

 ## Hello World Program

 This program simply says "Hello World" using Python 3.
 It was simply made to go here during